seiteta/digital-garden/content/index.md

 ---
-title: Welcome to Quartz
+title: f10e.eu
 ---

-This is a blank Quartz installation.
+Hi, I'm Fred.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This website is my digital garden.
+Pretty empty for now.
+But I'm sowing the [First seed].